 As this is an area for development these documents and the information on this page may change and be updated as we continue on our BYOD and digital learning journey.

 What devices can students bring?

-Our preferred devices are ipads for year 2-3 and chromebooks year 3-6 for students in Poutama and Paerangi teams.
+Our preferred devices are chromebooks for year 3-6 students in Paerangi.
 However, if you have a device at home that meets these specifications then it is okay to bring it to school.